ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 * Authentication-Method - Method of authentication (The only value currently supported is "token").
 * Authentication-Token - API key token

-These properties create a definition which are used to interact with the Internet of Things Foundation server.
+All these properties are required to interact with the Internet of Things Foundation Connect.

 The following code shows how to create a ManagedDevice instance,

 .. code:: java

 	Properties options = new Properties();
-	options.setProperty("Organization-ID", "organization");
+	options.setProperty("Organization-ID", "uguhsp");
-	options.setProperty("Device-Type", "deviceType");
+	options.setProperty("Device-Type", "iotsample-arduino");
-	options.setProperty("Device-ID", "deviceId");
+	options.setProperty("Device-ID", "00aabbccde03");
-	options.setProperty("Authentication-Method", "authMethod");
+	options.setProperty("Authentication-Method", "token");
-	options.setProperty("Authentication-Token", "authToken");
+	options.setProperty("Authentication-Token", "AUTH TOKEN FOR DEVICE");

 	ManagedDevice managedDevice = new ManagedDevice(options, deviceData);